KarinOldbring/bloomroom/README.md

 Error: Emails not being sent out
 Solution: I was trying to send emails from a gmail which doesn't work on the development server, after I put DEVELOPMENT="True" in my env.py file the emails were sent out s expected.

-Error: When trying to view irder history an Error regarding unexpected keyword argument 'order_number' was thrown.
+Error: When trying to view order history an Error regarding unexpected keyword argument 'order_number' was thrown.
 Solution: It turned out I had the wrong URL path for the order_history instead of views.order_history I had views.profile.

 Error: When trying to checkout from the deployed app on Heroku, an error was thrown stating no API key was provided.